anhaigh/HudlHomework/README.md

 In the UnitTest.cs file on line 11, the private string DriverPath should be updated to reflect the new path of the chromedriver.exe file:  @"C:\Users\YourUser\Desktop\ProjectFolderName\WebDrivers\Chrome"

-Next, the UserName and UserPassword strings on lines 36 and 37 will need to be updated with whatever you want to use.
+Next, in the UnitTest.cs file, the UserName and UserPassword strings on lines 36 and 37 will need to be updated with whatever you want to use.